corrze/CorrBot/README.md

 # Tutorial for Beginners (Fine-Tuning a pretrained model locally) !!!Only for **instagram** messages!!!

 NOTE: So far, I have only fine-tuned a model on a dataset, I will be trainig my own model and writing about that at a later date.
+Also this guide assumes that you know the basics of VSCODE and some experience with using Git.

 Also I am using Python 3.10.11 for this.
 It is more stable then the newer version.
 Other package versions I am using.
 Below:
 - Name: numpy | Version: 1.26.4 | Summary: Fundamental package for array computing in Python